suyashcjoshi/influxdb3_plugins/suyashcjoshi/data-replicator/README.md

 # InfluxDB 3 Custom Data Replication Plugin

-This plugin replicates **any/all data** written to an InfluxDB 3 Core/Enterprise instance to a remove InfluxDB 3 bucket (e.g Cloud Serverless Instance).
+This plugin replicates **any/all data** written to an InfluxDB 3 Core/Enterprise instance to a remote InfluxDB 3 bucket (e.g Cloud Serverless Instance).
 It features durable queuing, compression, validation, downsampling, and table filtering, and is source-agnostic, working with Telegraf, custom scripts, or any client.

 ## Prerequisites
 - **InfluxDB v3 Core**: Public beta (March 29, 2025).